SalesforceCommerceCloud/sfcc-ci/README.md

     client:auth:renew                                               Renews the client authentication.
 Requires the initial client authentication to be run with the --renew option. client:auth:token                                               Return the current authentication token
-    data:upload [options]                                           Uploads a file onto a Commerce Cloud instance sandbox:realm:list [options]                                    List realms eligible to manage sandboxes for sandbox:realm:update [options]                                  Update realm settings
+    data:upload [options]                                           Uploads a file onto a Commerce Cloud instance data:download [options]                                         Downloads a file from a Commerce Cloud Impex location sandbox:realm:list [options]                                    List realms eligible to manage sandboxes for sandbox:realm:update [options]                                  Update realm settings
     sandbox:list [options]                                          List all available sandboxes